bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 ### up [args]

-Start or restart Docker containers.
+Start or restart Docker containers, optionally including any arguments (represented above by `args`).
 Equivalent to `docker-compose up --build [args]`

 ## Managing the database